alphagov/gds-way/source/documentation/add-new-guidance/add-new-guidance.md

 # Add new guidance

-Contribute to this repository by making a pull request in [GitHub](https://github.com/alphagov/gds-way) for discussion at the GDS Way Forum.
-You can also read the service manual to find out about
+Contribute to this repository by making a pull request in [GitHub](https://github.com/alphagov/gds-way) for discussion at the GDS Way Forum and read the service manual to find out about
 [learning about and writing user needs](https://www.gov.uk/service-manual/user-research/start-by-learning-user-needs).

 Thank you for your contributions as we develop this repository.

 ### Submission template

-When you create a new Markdown file follow this pattern and then make a pull request:
+When you create a new Markdown file follow this pattern and make a pull request:

 ```markdown
 ---